iansedano/iansedano.github.io/_hidden/2015-05-15-text_editors.markdown

 ---
 layout: post
-title:  The search for a perfect text editor
+title:  My text editors
 date: 2020-05-15
-description: My search for a perfect text editor
+description: The text editors I use everyday
 ---

 # DRAFT

-### Word
+### Word (not in the list)
 My quest with text editors began before I really got into coding.
-I was tired with microsoft word.
-I have never liked software that had loads of functionality that I never used.
-Especially if that functionality translated into long load times.
-5 second load times are pointless if all you want to do is edit text.
-Besides, all the functionality gets in the way and takes up screen real-estate.
+I was tired with Microsoft word.
+I have never liked software that had loads of functionality that I never use.
+Especially if that functionality translates into long load times.
+Anything  over 3 seconds gets on my nerves.
+Especially if all you want to do is edit plain text.
+Besides, when functionality occupies screen real-estate, it becomes distracting.

 ### Evernote
-While I was writing and taking notes, I had many documents that were very short.
-Opening them up in word was too slow.
-So I tried services like Evernote.
-I did enjoy using them, and they helped me manage many small notes well, yet I was still frustrated by its speed.
-I sometimes wanted to edit a single note, without having to open the whole interface and see all of my other notes from all time.
+I have always written a lot and taken many notes, and so I found I had many documents that were very short.
+So I tried Evernote to get me out of load-time hell.
+I did enjoy using it, and it helped me manage many small notes, yet I was still frustrated by its speed.
+Sometimes I wanted to edit a single note, without having to open the whole interface and see all of my other notes.

 ### Notepad
-I started using notepad.
-Which was great.
-Simple, fast, easy.
-My notes were light and I could just use a folder structure to organize things.
+My first breakthrough was when I started using notepad and plain text.
+It was great.
+Simple, fast, easy, light.
+What you see is what you get.
+I could use explorer folder structure to organize them.
 Yet I did miss some functionality.
-I also wanted to customise the look of notepad and so I moved to notepad++.

 ### Notepad++
 I stuck with notepad++ for a long time.
+It is super fast.
+Even faster than Notepad at times.
+It had a load of functionality but that didn't prove distracting and didn't slow it down.
+I could customize the look if it.
+I could use tabs if I wanted.

 I defined custom syntax that was similar to markdown, though I had never heard of markdown.
-To do things like enable folding, make text **bold** and other things like that.
-I used the project functionality and experimented with plugins.
-That said I was never really happy with the way projects worked (I still haven't found one that I don't have any problems with).
+I enabled custom folding markers, made text **bold** and *italicised* to aid navigation.

+I explored project functionality, which helped me keep collections together.
+When I wrote in a journal I could see all the files associated with them in the sidebar.
+I could jump quickly from file to file.
+That said I was never really happy with the way projects worked.
+Something that I have always wanted is for project files to be defined with *relative* paths.
+I organize my notes, if they aren't organized and accessible, they become useless as notes.
+This means that sometimes folder structure changes.

 ### Sublime Text
 Then came Sublime Text.
 I had installed it once before but I uninstalled it quite quickly.
 Partly because it seemed far too big for what I wanted, and then I found out that the preferences were adjusted by modifying a huge `json` file and I ran.
 I didn't know what `json` was and I didn't understand it.